I, erotica writer

 It’s true: Hamke’s fumbling and awkward loss of innocence is funny.
 The wife impatiently orders Hamke across a tour of her body as though teaching him to drive a stick shift.
 It’s sad, too.
 As one workshop instructor remarked, the boy is robbed of a positive formative experience.

 Lizzy included me in the series’ opening night line-up, and the reading went uproariously well.
 Maxfield’s House of Caffeine was packed.
-The audience reacted with every twist and turn of Hamke’s journey.
+The audience reacted with every twist and turn of Hamke’s awkward journey.
 They burst out laughing at all the right moments.
 Red-faced parents held their hands over their children’s tender ears.
 People were moved by the ending, and a couple of tears were shed.
 The applause knocked me off my feet.
-It was, by every measure, the best reading I gave.
+It was, by every measure, the best reading I ever gave.

 How the hell could I not get this story published?